-Obviously, a huge draw for visitors to Liverpool is the amount of Beatles-related attractions in the city.
-You could head to the Beatles Museum, Penny Lane and Strawberry Fields, or the Cavern Club (where the band got their big break).
+- Explore the city’s many Beatles-related attractions, like the Beatles Story Museum, Penny Lane and Strawberry Fields, or the Cavern Club (where the band got their big break).
 You can even tour Paul McCartney and John Lennon’s childhood homes!

 How to get from London to Liverpool: